-The CASE APMR working group reviews the returns during the autumn semester and compiles an overall annual report for discussion at the spring CASE Committee meeting.
+The CASE APMR working group reviews the returns and compiles an overall annual report for discussion at the spring CASE Committee meeting.
 The APMR Lead will contact individual institutions if any clarity or additional APMR information is required.
-CASE reserves the right to nominate a representative to visit institutions or programme/course faculties to fulfil its monitoring role.
+CASE reserves the right to nominate a representative to visit institutions or course faculties to fulfil its monitoring role.
 Each institution will ultimately receive a letter from the CASE APMR Lead regarding the satisfactory nature of their APMR report.
 Receipt and approval of the APMR report will be necessary for retention on the public CASE Directory of Accredited Courses.

-Changes to programmes/courses that are necessary between review periods normally need CASE approval.
+Changes to focused courses that are necessary between review periods normally need CASE approval.
 Where approval for a change has been given by CASE, or a minor modification has been made, these should be clearly identified in the next CASE monitoring exercise return.

-8. Accreditation Fees for Part-time Programmes/Courses
+8. Accreditation Fees for Focused Courses